Earthdance/wp/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 The plugin will automatically insert a great-looking interactive map into your blog, with directions and custom map markers.

 For even more features, try [MapPress Pro](http://wphostreviews.com/mappress)

-For the latest updates please see the [Development Version](https://downloads.wordpress.org/plugin/mappress-google-maps-for-wordpress.trunk.zip)

 = Key Features =
 * MapPress is based on the latest Google maps API v3